Flores, Guatemala

 We asked people if there is a lot of crime.
 They answered:

 "Flores, is generally considered a safe destination for tourists.
 However, like any other place, it is not entirely free from crime.
 Petty crimes such as pickpocketing, bag snatching, and other forms of theft can occur, particularly in crowded areas or on public transportation.
 Violent crime is less common, but it is always advisable for visitors to stay vigilant, especially at night.
 Drug-related crimes and gang violence are more prevalent in other parts of Guatemala, but they are not a significant concern in Flores.
 The local authorities in Flores are quite active in maintaining the safety and security of the area.
 Despite these issues, many tourists visit Flores without encountering any problems.
-It's always recommended to take standard precautions to protect personal safety and belongings," wrote a member in Flores.
+It's always recommended to take standard precautions to protect personal safety and belongings," wrote one member in Flores.

 What are the schools in Flores like?

 "Flores, is a small island town, and it doesn't have a wide range of international or bilingual schools.
 However, there are some educational institutions in the Peten region where Flores is located.
 One of them is the American School of Guatemala, located in Guatemala City, which is a bilingual school offering an American-style education from pre-kindergarten to 12th grade.
 The school is accredited by the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
 The curriculum is based on U.S. standards, but also incorporates Guatemalan requirements.
 The school's website is https://www.cag.edu.gt/.
 Another option is the Inter-American School of Guatemala, also located in Guatemala City.
 This is a Christian, U.S.-style, English language school that offers education from pre-kindergarten to 12th grade.
 The school is accredited by the Southern Association of Colleges and Schools (SACS).
 The school's website is https://www.interamericano.edu.gt/.
 For families living in Flores, these schools may not be practical options due to the distance.
 Local schools in Flores may offer some English language instruction, but they are not typically international or bilingual schools.
-It's recommended to contact local education authorities for the most accurate and up-to-date information," said one expat in Flores with children at .
+It's recommended to contact local education authorities for the most accurate and up-to-date information," commented one expat when asked about in Flores.

 About the Author

-Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.